 Do you know what you want?

 If you’re not sure what you’d like to book for your event, browsing an agency site can be useful.
-Some agencies even advise you on what might be best for you.
+Some agencies also offer personalised advice on what will be best for you.
 You can look at and compare several acts in one place and even request quotes from several artists in one go.

 If you know what you want, e.g. a Flamenco dancer for a party 😉, you can skip this step and search and contact your local acts directly.